 Blue Horse 100% Kona Coffee is the same as the whole bean variety listed above.
 Its 100% Kona beans are from an authentic, single coffee estate that is government inspected and certified.
-They hand-pick their beans and dry them in the sun to create the most flavorful coffee experience.
+They hand-pick their beans and dry them in the sun to create the most flavorful and delicious coffee experience.
 It has a chocolate aroma with hints of vanilla and almonds.
-All Blue Horse Coffee is herbicide and pesticide free.
+All Blue Horse Coffee is herbicide and pesticide-free.

 About $32.99 for a 14-oz. bag (Check out the latest prices and discounts)

 Hawaii Roasters is an award-winning 100% pure Kona coffee.
 It is all-natural, hand-picked, sun-dried, and farm-roasted by master roasters before it is ground and placed in a bag that is vacuum-sealed to preserve its freshness.
 This medium-roast is a mild, delicate coffee, similar to a full city roast variety.
 This is a ground medium roast that is a mild, delicate coffee.